syncfusion-content/javascript-docs/js/TreeGrid/Cells.md

 ### Column tooltip

-By using the property [tooltip](/api/js/ejtreegrid#members:columns-tooltip "columns.tooltip") it is possible to display a custom tooltip for a specific column.
-The ID of the script template must be set to the `columns.tooltip` property.
+By using the property [`tooltip`](/api/js/ejtreegrid#members:columns-tooltip "columns.tooltip") it is possible to display a custom tooltip for a specific column.
+The ID of the script template must be set to the [`tooltip`](/api/js/ejtreegrid#members:columns-tooltip "columns.tooltip") property.

 Please refer to the following code example for setting a custom tooltip for a specific column.